 People with bile duct cancer may experience the following symptoms or signs, usually because the tumor is blocking the bile duct.
 Sometimes, people with bile duct cancer do not have any of these changes.
-Or, the cause of a symptom may be another medical condition that is not cancer.
+Or, the cause of a symptom may be a different medical condition that is not cancer.

 When the bile duct is blocked, the liver cannot excrete bile.
 This makes bile back up into the bloodstream and can cause jaundice.
 However, the blockage may not be caused by cancer.
 A gallstone or scar tissue can also block the bile duct.